Part 3

 Suppose that the distribution of $X$ is in a parametric family $\mathcal{P}$ indexed by a real-valued $\theta$ and that $\mathcal{P}$ has monotone likelihood ratio in $Y(X)$.
 If $\psi$ is a nondecreasing function of $Y$, then $g(\theta) = E\left[\psi(Y)\right]$ is a nondecreasing function of $\theta$.

-You can typeset a proof using an open block with the proof
+You can typeset a proof using an open block with the proof style.

 Proof